-Updating the status on Mac OS
+Viewing the status on Mac OS X

-Use the following procedure to update the status of Graphic Arts Package on a computer running Mac OS X.
+Use one of the following procedures to view the status of Graphic Arts Package, Premium Edition on a computer running Mac OS X.

-Note: Before updating the status of Graphic Arts Package on a computer running Mac OS X, install the printer driver.
-For information about installing the printer driver, see Printing from Mac OS.
+NOTE: Before viewing the status on a computer running Mac OS X, install the printer driver.
+For information about installing the printer driver, see Printing.

-TO UPDATE THE STATUS ON A COMPUTER RUNNING MAC OS X
+TO VIEW THE STATUS ON A COMPUTER RUNNING MAC OS X v10.5